-Conference
+Audit

 Other standing committees may be formed with the approval of the Board of Directors.

 Select Committees: Select committees are appointed to consider topics on an ad hoc basis.
 The life of each committee shall continue until the specific assignments are completed.
 The topic area covered is usually not one covered by a standing committee.
 The Board of Directors shall define the objectives, activities and organization of any select committee.